jython/book/sandbox/functions.rst

 Please refer to the documentation of the Python standard library [XXX link to the Jython.org version] for the formal documentation of these builtin functions.

+XXX let's just pull in the actual documentation, then modify/augment as desired.
+I still prefer the grouping that we are doing here, especially if we can create an index.

 Let's list these by functionality, that is